YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 ```

 ### **Logging in as a User**
-Use the `login` method to check the accounts details and set that user as the active one
+Use the `login` method to check the account's details and set that user as the active one

 If there is any error, the method returns a string (`str`) containing an error message, `None` otherwise